How to Inflate a Soccer Ball: 7 Fast and Easy Steps

 Insert the Pump Needle Tip inside the Valve

-After you have added the drops of oil on the valve, you can insert the needle tip and start pumping air into the ball.
+After you have added the oil drops to the valve, insert the needle tip and start pumping air into the ball.

-Finally, use a pressure gauge to determine when the ball reaches its recommended pressure to avoid over-inflating or under-inflating.
+Finally, use a pressure gauge to determine when the ball reaches its recommended pressure, avoiding over- or under-inflation.

 Summary

-To summarize, knowing how to inflate soccer balls is one of the most important parts of being a player, a parent of a youth player, a coach, or even just a fan of the game because the game has specific rules when it comes to soccer ball air pressure.
+To summarize, knowing how to inflate soccer balls is one of the most important parts of being a player, a parent of a youth player, a coach, or even just a fan of the game, because the game has specific rules regarding soccer ball air pressure.

-In this blog, I covered everything you need to know about inflating a soccer ball, from FIFA’s specific guidelines, to how to check your ball’s air pressure, as well as provided you with tips for filling your balls with air.
-One of the biggest takeaways of this article is to avoid playing with flat deflated balls by making sure you invest your money in a reliable soccer ball pump.
+In this blog, I covered everything you need to know about inflating a soccer ball, from FIFA’s specific guidelines to how to check your ball’s air pressure, as well as provided you with tips for filling your balls with air.
+One of the biggest takeaways from this article is to avoid playing with flat, deflated balls by investing in a reliable soccer ball pump.

 Frequently Asked Questions